FatemaAlsaaidi/Database_Course_Documentation/Database Search and Reporting Task.md

 ###  Roles in a Database System
-Explaining each of the following roles:
+Explaining each of the following roles: â€¢ System Analyst:
-• System Analyst:
   - A system analyst is responsible for collection requirements and analyzing business needs.
-They work closely with stakeholders, they analysis requirements to ensure that the system aligns with organizational goals.
+They work closely with stakeholders, they analysis requirements to ensure that the system aligns with organizational goals. â€¢ Database Designer:
-• Database Designer:
   - A database designer is responsible for design the structure and organization of a database.
-They design the schema, define relationships between tables, and ensure data integrity and efficiency in data storage.
+They design the schema, define relationships between tables, and ensure data integrity and efficiency in data storage. â€¢ Database Developer:
-• Database Developer:
   - A database developer is responsible for codeing and optimizing SQL queries, creating stored procedures, and implementing database solutions.
-They work on the technical aspects of database development and ensure that the database meets performance and scalability requirements.
+They work on the technical aspects of database development and ensure that the database meets performance and scalability requirements. â€¢ DBA (Admin):
-• DBA (Admin):
   - A DBA (Database Administrator) is responsible for managing and maintaining the database system.
 They handle tasks such as installation, configuration, backup and recovery, performance tuning, and security management.
-DBAs ensure that the database operates smoothly and efficiently.
+DBAs ensure that the database operates smoothly and efficiently. â€¢ Application Developer:
-• Application Developer:
   - An application developer is responsible for creating software applications that interact with the database.
-They design and develop user interfaces, implement business logic, and ensure that the application can effectively retrieve and manipulate data from the database.
+They design and develop user interfaces, implement business logic, and ensure that the application can effectively retrieve and manipulate data from the database. â€¢ BI Developer:
-• BI Developer:
   - A BI (Business Intelligence) developer is responsible for designing and implementing data analysis and reporting solutions.
 They work with data warehousing, ETL (Extract, Transform, Load) processes, and create dashboards and reports to provide insights into business performance.

 ## Additional Research Topics to Include in the Report
 ### Types of Databases
-• Relational vs Non-Relational (e.g., MongoDB, Cassandra)
+â€¢ Relational vs Non-Relational (e.g., MongoDB, Cassandra)
 - Relational:
   - Structuring information in tables, rows, and columns.
   - Uses SQL for querying